-Independent Living Services - These are programs specifically designed to help adolescents make the transition to living independently as an adult.
-They provide training in daily living skills

-(financial, medical, housing, transportation) as well as vocational and job training.
+Independent Living Services - Programs specifically designed to help adolescents make the transition to living independently as an adult.
+They provide training in daily living skills (financial, medical, housing, transportation) as well as vocational and job training.
 They are offered by therapeutic group homes, residential treatment centers, day treatment programs, community services boards, and private clinics.

-Individualized Educational Plan (IEP) - This is a plan developed by parents, teachers, school administrators, and the student to meet the unique educational needs of a student with a disability.
+Individualized Educational Plan (IEP) - Plan developed by parents, teachers, school administrators, and the student to meet the unique educational needs of a student with a disability.
 It should contain specific objectives and goals that are based upon the student's current level of educational performance in a variety of areas.
 It should also describe the services that are to be provided by the school system within the context of the educational program.